calvinhp/Simple-Reliable-ZFS-Backups-Presentation/slides.md

 # Goals

 1. Reliable
-1. Grainular
+1. Granular
 1. Integrity
-1. Few Dependancies
+1. Few Dependencies
 1. Easy to Configure
 1. Runs with little care and feeding